 Updates from IPSO regarding the Editors' Code are shared with staff at regular Monday editorial conferences, as are relevant law changes and regulatory guidance relating to the news cycle.
 For example, staff are reminded of electoral law and our policy of political neutrality at the beginning of each election period.

 RECORD ON COMPLIANCE

-In 2020 there were four complaints, three of a minor nature and handled by printing corrections.
-The fourth was referred to IPSO (Ref 28909-20), who found no breach of the Editors' Code.
+In 2022 and early 2023 there were five complaints, three of a minor nature and handled by printing corrections.

+The fourth was referred to IPSO, but IPSO took it no further.